HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/Assignment1Report/Assignment1Report_part3.md

 Transforming (translating then rotating) the mesh both in the local and world frame, and showing the world Bounding Box:

 ![alt text](https://github.com/HaifaGraphicsCourses/computer-graphics-2023-abedalftah-rogeazzam/blob/master/Assignment1Report/SixthReq2.png)

+The world bounding box will always keep the sides parellal to the X,Y,Z axis's, wheras the local bounding box will transform along with the mesh.